About Goya Foods

 Founded in 1936 by Spanish immigrants, Goya Foods, Inc. is the largest Hispanic-owned food company in the United States and the premier source for authentic Latin cuisine.
 Combined with authentic ingredients, robust seasonings and convenient preparation, Goya provides consumers with over 2,500 high-quality and affordable food products from the Caribbean, Mexico, Spain, Central and South America.

 The history and story of Goya is as much about the importance of family and values as it is about achieving the American dream and helping to cultivate the Latin culture in the United States.
 In 1936, Don Prudencio Unanue and his wife Carolina, immigrants who first migrated to Puerto Rico from Spain, started Goya in a small storefront on Duane Street in Lower Manhattan.
 Driven by the belief that there was a growing consumer market for high-quality, fresh-tasting, Latin foods, the Unanues catered to local Hispanic families by distributing authentic Spanish products including olives, olive oil and sardines.

 As the Hispanic population grew in New York and throughout the United States, Goya’s product line and facilities expanded as well.
 The company relocated from Lower Manhattan to Brooklyn in 1958, until it established its current headquarters in New Jersey in 1974.
 In 2005, Goya launched a 10 year strategic plan and invested $500 million in a global expansion, designed to reach new consumers and strengthen the Goya brand worldwide.
-In 2014 - 2015, Goya opened four new state of the art manufacturing and distribution centers in Texas, California, Georgia and New Jersey to meet consumer demands of Goya products.
+From 2014 - 2016, Goya opened five new state of the art manufacturing and distribution centers in Texas, California, Georgia and New Jersey to meet consumer demands of Goya products.
 In total, the company now boasts 26 facilities throughout the United States, Puerto Rico, Dominican Republic and Spain, employs over 4,000 worldwide, and produces and distributes over 2,500 products including condiments, pantry items, beverages, canned and frozen, as well as a vast assortment of low sodium, gluten-free, organic, and kosher foods.